Founder & Lead Editor

 The Midsole This is the heart of the shoe: a full-length Boost foam midsole.
 It creates a stark white (usually) slab of cushioning that is 100% visible.
 The stack height is generous, with a 10mm drop (approx. 22mm heel / 12mm forefoot), which favors heel strikers.
 The foam is soft, allowing it to splay out upon impact.

-The Outsole Here is the thing about the outsole: early versions of the 1.0 had these little rubber nubs that wore down notoriously fast.
-However, almost all modern re-releases (often called Ultraboost DNA) now feature the Continental™ Rubber outsole.
-This is a massive upgrade.
-The Stretchweb design allows the sole to flex with the Boost, and the Continental rubber offers incredible traction, even on wet urban surfaces.
+The Outsole Early versions of the 1.0 used little rubber nubs that wore down notoriously fast.
+Most modern re-releases (often called Ultraboost DNA) now come with a Continental™ Rubber outsole instead.
+That’s a major upgrade.
+The Stretchweb design flexes with the Boost, and the Continental rubber delivers strong traction, even on wet city surfaces.

 Weight and Tech We have to talk about the weight.
 At approximately 11.3 oz (320g) for a standard men's size, it is heavy by modern standards.
 The density of the TPU pellets adds up.
 Buried inside that foam is the Torsion System, a thermoplastic shank that bridges the heel and forefoot to prevent your foot from twisting, adding a "disguised arch support".